-Regardless of the stage of dementia or the type of care that is required, we help families locate the right care providers for their needs at no charge.
-There are many dementia care services available and finding the right care provider for your loved one can be a time-consuming challenge.
+Regardless of the stage of dementia or the type of care that is required, we help families locate the ideal care providers for their needs at no charge.
+There are many dementia care services available, and finding the right care provider for your loved one can be a time-consuming challenge.
 This is especially true for those who already spend much of their time providing care.
 Learn more below about each type of care available, choose the one you are seeking, and follow the links below to get started.

 Persons with Alzheimer’s or dementia are sometimes resistant to care providers coming into their homes.
 Our partner, AgingCare.com, specializes in helping families find the right individual(s) that provide assistance and make their loved ones feel comfortable in their homes.
 Get free help finding care here.